Eejain/academic-kickstart/content/slides/edutech_w2.md

 ---
 title: Week 2
-summary: Slides for Multimedia Learning Pt.
-1
+summary: Slides for How to Evaluate ICT for Teaching?
 authors: ["admin"]
-date: 2019-10-24
+date: 2021-11-01
-tags: ["Multimedia_Learning","Slides"]
+tags: ["ICT","Slides"]
 commentable: true
 comments: true
 slides:
-  theme: serif
+  theme: solarized
   highlight_style: dracula
 ---

 ### *Education on the Horizon: Teaching and Learning with Technology*
-## Week 2: Multimedia Learning Pt.
-1
+## Week 2:  How to Evaluate ICT for Teaching?
 ===
 #### Dr. Yizhen (Eejain) Huang
 ###### Department Erziehungswissenschaft, University of Potsdam